 The image level backup can recover the image just like a VM you can boot it directly from the backup server.

-- Quick recovery – Quick recovery is used when you need to run the backup as soon as possible or when you need to login to check for some data.
+- Quick recovery – Quick recovery is used when you need to run the backup as soon as possible or when you need to log in to check for some data.
 For example, If your MS Exchange gets corrupted during working hours and users just can’t wait for recovery to complete, you can run Quick recovery.
 MS Exchange will boot from the backup so that users can send and receive emails.
-After the working hours, you can start a proper recovery.
+After working hours, you can start a proper recovery.

 - File-level Recovery – You can recover specific files from the backup

 Whatever product you use for a backup, it is important that you can rely on recoverability.
-It doesn’t help that you have a backup if the backup is corrupted and you can not use for recovery.
+It doesn’t help that you have a backup if the backup is corrupted and you can not use it for recovery.
 Especially when things go bad.

 Vembu has identified that problem and made sure things go as planned.
 Enter Backup Verification, set of technologies that continuously monitor and check the data.
-It automatically verifies the Bootability of your backed up VMs, mountability of the backed up virtual disks and integrity of the data.
+It automatically verifies the Bootability of your backed-up VMs, mountability of the backed-up virtual disks, and integrity of the data.

 That way, when a disaster strikes, you know that you are able to recover.

 On the Restore Version tab, you can select a snapshot you would like to restore and a virtual server.

 One feature I really like is the ability to restore directly to Hyper-V or VMware.
 So, for example, if you are migrating a server from Hyper-V to VMware, you can do that with Vembu.
 In the following example, I have a backup from Hyper-V, and I will select VMware for the Quick VM Recovery